ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/set-up-new-message-encryption-capabilities.md

      Remove-PSSession $session
      ```

-## Update mail flow rules to use new OME capabilities
+## Next steps: Define mail flow rules to use new OME capabilities

-If there are previously configured [mail flow rules to encrypt email](define-mail-flow-rules-to-encrypt-email.md) in your Office 365 tenant, you need to update these existing rules to use the new OME capabilities.
-For new deployments, this step is unnecessary at this stage.
+If there are previously configured mail flow rules to encrypt email in your Office 365 organization, you need to update the existing rules to use the new OME capabilities.
+For new deployments, you need to create new mail flow rules.

->[!Note]
+>[!IMPORTANT]
+>If you do not update existing mail flow rules, your users will continue to receive encrypted mail that uses the previous HTML attachment format, instead of the new seamless OME experience.

+Mail flow rules determine under what conditions email messages should be encrypted, as well as conditions for removing that encryption.
+When you set an action for a rule, any messages that match the rule conditions are encrypted when they're sent.

->Mail flow rules define the conditions under which email messages are encrypted, and when encryption should be removed.
-See [Define mail flow rules to encrypt email messages in Office 365](define-mail-flow-rules-to-encrypt-email.md) for more.
+For steps on creating mail flow rules for OME, see [Define mail flow rules to encrypt email messages in Office 365](define-mail-flow-rules-to-encrypt-email.md).

 To update existing rules to use the new OME capabilities:

 1. In the Office 365 admin center, go to **Admin centers > Exchange**.
 2. In the Exchange admin center, go to **Mail flow > Rules**.
 3. For each rule, in **Do the following**:
     - Select **Modify the message security**.